CPA vs EA vs CMA: Which Accounting Credential for Which Job (2026)

 Three discipline sections (pick one):

 The 150-credit-hour education requirement is the main eligibility barrier.
-Most undergraduate accounting programs are 120 credits; you need an additional 30 credits (often via a Master's in Accounting or extra undergraduate courses).
-Several states are piloting alternative paths that reduce or replace the 150-hour requirement, but as of 2026 it remains the dominant pathway.
+Most undergraduate accounting programs are 120 credits, so you need an additional 30 (often via a Master's in Accounting or extra undergraduate courses).
+Several states are piloting alternative paths that reduce or replace the 150-hour requirement, but as of 2026 it is still the dominant pathway.

-The state licensure model means you become licensed in a specific state.
-Different states have different experience and continuing-education requirements.
-Mobility across states is generally easy via the Mutual Recognition Agreement.
+The state licensure model means you become licensed in a specific state, and different states set different experience and continuing-education requirements.
+Moving your license across states is generally easy via the Mutual Recognition Agreement.

 EA: The Tax Specialist